-The Greek historian, politician and general Xenophon (430-354 BC) fought as an officer in an army of Greek mercenaries under the insurgent Cyrus I (657-600 BC) against his brother Artaxerxes II (453-359 BC) and led 10,000 Greeks from Babylon back to the home.
-This he described later in his writing "Anabasis" (train to the interior).
+The Greek historian, politician and general Xenophon (430-354 BC) fought as an officer in an army of Greek mercenaries under the insurgent Cyrus I (657-600 BC) against his brother Artaxerxes II.
+(453-359 BC) and led 10,000 Greeks from Babylon back home.
+He later described this in his writing "Anabasis" (train inland).
 He is considered an outstanding, versatile specialist author.
-On his long journey through the Middle East, he also learns the then typical alcoholic drinks from today Armenia know.
-He spent much of his life as a squire on the Greek peninsula Peloponnese of which his excellent knowledge of agriculture, viniculture and livestock.
+On his long journey through the Middle East, he also learned the typical alcoholic beverages from today Armenia know.
+He spent much of his life as a landlord on the Greek peninsula Peloponnese, of which his excellent knowledge of agriculture, viniculture and cattle breeding.

-He wrote guides on cavalry, hunting, dog tracking and equitation.
-In the book "Oikonomikos" (housekeeping), he teaches the rules of good housekeeping and the foundations of agriculture, especially on the management of a farm.
-Among other things, there is a dialogue between a farmer and the one he appreciates Socrates (470-399 BC) with philosophical wisdom about Wine as well as the plants of vines portrayed.
-The vines must therefore be inserted obliquely in a well-loosened soil and festgetreten around.
-Parts of his works are in the agricultural plant Geoponika from the 10th century included.
+He wrote guidebooks about cavalry, hunting, dog guiding and horse riding.
+In the writing "Oikonomikos" (housekeeping) he conveys the rules of good housekeeping and the basics of agriculture, especially about the management of a country estate.
+Among other things, a dialogue between a farmer and the one he appreciates Socrates (470-399 BC) with philosophical wisdom about Wine as well as planting vines portrayed.
+Accordingly, the vines must be planted diagonally in a loosened soil and trod all around.
+Parts of his works are in the agricultural factory Geoponika from the 10th century included.